 A low % Daily Value is 5% or less.
-Choose foods that are low in saturated fat, trans fat, cholesterol,
+Choose foods that are low in saturated fat, cholesterol, sodium and added sugar.
+Aim to eat less than 100% of the Daily Value for these nutrients each day.

 Q. Does sugar cause cancer?